mertbozkir/mac/README.md

 The default terminal is okay, but we can do *so* much better with Oh My Zsh and the Powerlevel10k theme.

+Note: If I'm not using zsh in the different server.
+I've put my fav .bashrc file!!
+It's awesome!

 1.  **Install Oh My Zsh:**
     ```bash
     sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"